easystats/report/tests/testthat/_snaps/windows/report.htest-chi2.md

     Output
       Effect sizes were labelled following Lovakov's (2021) recommendations.

-      The Pearson's Chi-squared test testing the association between gender and party suggests that the effect is positive, statistically significant, and very small (chi2 = 30.07, p < .001; Adjusted Cramer's v = 0.10, 95% CI [0.07, 1.00])
+      The Pearson's Chi-squared test of independence between gender and party suggests that the effect is statistically significant, and very small (chi2 = 30.07, p < .001; Adjusted Cramer's v = 0.10, 95% CI [0.07, 1.00])

 ---